 Can you froth almond milk creamer?

 Almond milk is growing in popularity and is a great alternative for those who are lactose intolerant or allergic to dairy.
-A lot of people like almond milk because it is high in vitamins and minerals, low in calories, and has no cholesterol which makes it an ideal choice as part of a healthy diet.
+A lot of people like this milk because it is high in vitamins and minerals, low in calories, and has no cholesterol which makes it an ideal choice as part of a healthy diet.

 Most people are unaware that in order to froth milk you need a protein called casein.
 Casein is the main component of dairy which causes it to create foam much like egg whites do when whipped up with sugar and vanilla extract or for macarons.
 Almond milk does not contain any such proteins so it cannot be frothed.